Thermalization in open many-body systems and KMS detailed balance: Introduction

 While the RWA is natural for small systems, it becomes problematic in the many-body regime, since the spectra are exponentially dense in the system's size.
 In this context, the validity of the RWA demands the unrealistic assumption that the coupling is exponentially small with the size of the system.
 What this implies is that the most commonly used models of open system thermalization, namely, Davies' maps and their variants, are not relevant to even moderately large quantum systems, perhaps with the exception of systems with commuting interactions \cite{Kastoryano2016}.
 As such, there is a severe lack of models of open system thermalization in quantum many-body systems.
 Until recently, the study of these has been largely limited to simple dissipation models such as sums of single-site depolarizing or amplitude damping channels (see e.g. \cite{orus-review,fazio2025manybodyopenquantumsystems}), which do not have the many-body Gibbs state as a fixed point.
 This issue has motivated ideas in two complementary directions:

 \begin{itemize} \item The proposal of alternative, inequivalent, definitions for quantum detailed balance beyond GNS~\cite{fagnola2007generators, temme2010chi,amorim2021complete, scandi2023quantum}, which still guarantee convergence to thermal equilibrium. \item The derivation, from microscopic principles, of master equations beyond Davies' that model interactions with a bath while not relying on the RWA \cite{taj2008completely,mozgunov2020completely,nathan2020universal,Davidovi__2020,Trusheckin_2021,Kir_anskas_2018}. \end{itemize} It was previously not clear whether it is possible to merge these two ideas, into a model of interactions with an external bath that guaranteed convergence to the Gibbs state without relying on the RWA \cite{fazio2025manybodyopenquantumsystems}.
 In this work, we address this by deriving from first principles (that is, from a microscopic description of system-bath interaction) a quantum master equation under approximations that hold for many-body systems and that, at the same time, respects KMS detailed balance (for Kubo–Martin–Schwinger).
 This is a strictly weaker notion of detailed balance, that still implies convergence to thermal equilibrium \cite{fagnola2009two,amorim2021complete}.
-The master equation is explicitly shown in Thm.~\ref{thm:dbLindlbadian} below.
+To summarise, we obtain:

+\textbf{Result 1.} (informal) \emph{\ms{There exists a Lindbladian that satisfies KMS detailed balanced with respect to the renormalised Hamiltonian $H_S^* := {H_S +\alpha^2 H_{LS}^{CG}(\alpha)/2}$,} and that approximates the reduced dynamics of a system coupled to a thermal bath in the weak coupling limit.
+It explicitly takes the form:

+where ${\hat A}_\lambda(\omega^*)$ are quasi-local jump operators, and $H^{DB}_{LS}$ is the Lamb shift Hamiltonian\footnote{The Lamb shift Hamiltonian is often the name given to the energy shifts in a system that are induced by its external environment, following its discovery on the electron orbitals of the hydrogen atom \cite{LambShift}.}.}

+\ms{Here and in the following, we assume Einstein's summation over repeated indices.} We refer to Thm.~\ref{thm:dbLindlbadian} for the precise definitions of the quantities above.
+In particular, Eq. \eqref{eq:jumpOperatorsDB} shows the form of the jump operators ${\hat A}_\lambda(\omega^*)$, constructed through a convolution of the bath spectral function and a coarse-graining function chosen to be a Gaussian. \ms{Moreover, it should be noticed that in agreement with previous literature, a dynamical renormalization of the system Hamiltonian naturally appears~\cite{winczewski2021renormalization}.}